James Galligan’s accounting entry for December 10, 1913

-Most or our clients are in Eastern Pennsylvania but we often travel much further to do work because of our equipment and experience.
-Frequently, we’re called in to work with a local contractor or a municipality who have a lot of the traditional experience and equipment and just needs our specialty experience and equipment to complete their team on a project.
-For example we recently assisted a local contractor in the Washington, DC area to replace ten different sections of sewer mains, and we worked with another on an Army Depot under the US Army Corps of Engineers to replace a forced sewer main running under some roads and railroad tracks.
+Most of our clients are in Eastern Pennsylvania but we often travel much further to do work because of our equipment and experience.
+Frequently, we’re called into work with a local contractor or a municipality who has a lot of the traditional experience and equipment and just needs our special experience and equipment to complete their team on a project.
+For example, we recently assisted a local contractor in the Washington, DC area to replace ten different sections of sewer mains, and we worked with another on an Army Depot under the US Army Corps of Engineers to replace a forced sewer main running under some roads and railroad tracks.
 Locally we do a lot of work with plumbers on residential sewer and water lines and we also do a lot of work directly for homeowners and building owners.